eliranbi/MadridLabDocumentation/workbooks/Lab10/README.md

 		  <property name="rememberMeDurationSec" defaultValue="120" description="How long is the user remembered when using RememberMe (seconds)"/>
 		</securityCheckDefinition>

- >Note: The **securityCheckDefinition** attributes allow you to dinamicly change/set the attribute within the MFP web console.
+ >Note: The **securityCheckDefinition** attributes allow you to dynamically change/set the attribute within the MFP web console.

  Your **adapter.xml** should look like this: